 - festivals, events or series that take place outside of Ontario or in Toronto

-- the presentation of artists who are volunteers or members of the applicant organization or ad hoc group/collective (i.e. self-presentation)
+- the presentation of artists who are volunteers or members of the applicant organization, ad hoc group or collective, including the presentation of the applicant organization, ad hoc group or collective itself (self-presentation)

-- creating, commissioning, co-producing and rehearsing a work
+- creating, commissioning, co-producing or rehearsing a work

 - programming supported by OAC’s Ontario Dances, Theatre Connects, Connexions théâtres or Diffusion – projets francophones programs